What is the approximate cost of an examination?

 By law, we must see patients once yearly to renew prescriptions.
 If your pet is on a life-long medication and we have examined them in the past year, you may call our office to arrange pickup or we can mail it to you for a shipping fee.
 If it has been past the year mark I am unable to refill your medication.
 If you are unable to return to our clinic please call your regular veterinarian for refills.
 Please note that prescription refill requests will not be processed outside of normal business hours.
 The following options are available to refill your medication:

 1. Mail the medications to your home via UPS.
 Please call our office to order and pre-pay with a credit card.
-There is a $15 shipping fee on small box orders.
-We can overnight orders but there will be a $75 fee associated with overnight shipping.
+There is a $15.91 plus tax shipping fee on small box orders.

 3. Call it into your local human pharmacy.
 Please call our office with a phone number to your local pharmacy.
 We highly recommend calling around for drug pricing at human pharmacies, as prices can vary widely.
 There are some compounded medications (tacrolimus, cyclosporine, idoxuridine) that are not available at a regular pharmacy.
 If you have a compounding pharmacy in your area, we are able to call the medication in there also.